Suicide bomber botches attack in Mali

 BAMAKO (Reuters) - A suspected Islamist suicide bomber blew himself up but caused no other casualties in an attack in the northern Malian town of Kidal, the bastion of Tuareg separatist MNLA rebels, witnesses said on Tuesday.

-A day after the government accused the MNLA of ethnic violence in Kidal, the Malian army said its troops were moving towards the town.
-The government has vowed to return its troops to Kidal before a presidential election next month.
+In a separate development, the Malian army said its troops were moving towards Kidal, which the government has said it will retake from the MNLA before a presidential election next month.

 A French-led military offensive launched in January succeeded in ending a year-long occupation of Mali’s desert north by al Qaeda-linked insurgents, ousting them from urban areas.